craftcms/starter-blog/README.md

 #### Create an empty template

 Make a new, empty file here:  `/templates/_private/category.html`.
-It doesn't need any code yet.
+It doesn’t need any code yet.

 #### Create a new category group